 There’s a whole lot of difference between how brick and mortar and online stores reflect upon potential customers.
-With the former, the trust building is a relatively easy process.
+With the former, trust-building is a relatively easy process.
 With the latter, it is a difficult one and must take into consideration many aspects that act as indicators of legitimacy, and trustworthiness.

-If you’re looking to set up a business in a brick and mortar environment, you should ensure your venue is chosen based off payable rent, or a lease with suitable policies.
+If you’re looking to set up a business in a brick-and-mortar environment, you should ensure your venue is chosen based on payable rent or a lease with suitable policies.
 If you’re inclined to ownership it is best to secure a place with home/property insurance.
 Check various options for insurance that covers your loss incurred from extreme weather conditions and other risk factors which may happen.

 In a nutshell, potential customers perceive a certain level of risk when they’re unable to judge factors that determine their procession of shopping online.
 Most of the time they feel less in control of things, especially, if they sense enough red flags or negative vibes.